socprime/the-prime-hunt/README.md

 Supported security platforms: Microsoft Sentinel, Microsoft Defender for Endpoint, Splunk, IBM QRadar, Elastic (Kibana), ArcSight.

 ## Installation
+Follow the instructions below.
+After the installation, reload the page.

 ### Chrome
+Install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/the-prime-hunt/jgelecjbbjlmghiejapgafechokhpmcc).

+Alternatively, you can download the extension pack from GitHub and install it manually:

 1. Open the three-dots menu and select **More Tools** > **Extensions**.

 ![First step](.readme/chrome_1.png)